San Jose, CA

 • Future Job Growth: Future job growth projections for San Jose are strong, particularly in the tech sector.
 However, these high-paying jobs often require specific skills and education, limiting access for some workers.

 • Minimum Wage: San Jose has a higher minimum wage than the federal rate, which benefits workers in low-wage jobs.
-However, even this higher minimum wage can fall short in covering the high cost of living.
+However, even this higher minimum wage can fall short of covering the high cost of living.

 Salary and employment play a crucial role in the cost of living in San Jose, CA. The presence of high-paying jobs within the tech industry can help offset the high costs for some, but wage disparities and the cost of commuting can present challenges.
 It’s essential for individuals considering relocating to San Jose to consider these factors and their potential income realistically in the face of the high cost of living.